redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_list.md

 ### Synopsis

-List connector types available from the catalog, use filter options such as --limit, --page and --search
+List the types of connectors that you are available in the Connectors catalog.'

+Use filter options, such as --limit, --page, and --search

 ```
 rhoas connector type list [flags]